Chief Deputy Rob Streck

 Captain Wheeler was promoted to his current rank in December of 2016.
 He is currently assigned to the Support Services Division-Administrative Services as the Commander of the Regional Dispatch Center.

 Captain Wheeler is a native of Troy, Ohio and is a graduate of Troy High School.
 He earned an Associate’s Degree in Criminal Justice from Sinclair Community College in 1994.
-He is a graduate of the MVCTC Police Academy and has attended numerous accredited law enforcement training courses.
+He is a graduate of the MVCTC Police Academy.
+Captain Wheeler graduated from Ohio's Public Safety Leadership Academy Class #6 in June of 2018.
+The PSLA is an eleven-week course and a partnership between the Ohio Department of Safety and The Ohio State University for law enforcement leaders throughout the state.
 He is married and resides with his family in Miami Township.

 Captain Wheeler can be reached at (937)384-2451 or by email at firstname.lastname@example.org